 This configuration provides combustion air directly to the boiler/water heater's air intake using a dedicated pipe to obtain combustion air from the outdoors.
-Combustion air can be drawn in horizontally through the same outside wall which terminates the exhaust gases or vertically through the roof, see Figures 4, 5, 6 & 7.
+Combustion air can be drawn in horizontally through an outside wall or vertically through the roof, see Figures 4, 5, 6 & 7.

-Common intake air systems may be used provided the common duct is sized properly and an intake combustion air damper is installed in the intake air pipe of each heater.
+Common intake air systems may be used to provide the common duct is sized properly and an intake combustion air damper is installed in the intake air pipe of each heater.
 Improper installation can result in excessive levels of carbon monoxide which can cause severe personal injury or death!

-Single wall galvanized smoke pipe, single wall aluminum pipe or flexible aluminum pipe can be used for the intake air pipe.
+Single wall galvanized smoke pipe, single wall aluminum pipe or flexible aluminum pipe can be used for the in-take air pipe.
 It must be sized per Table 4.
-All joints in metal combustion air systems must be secured using corrosion resistant fasteners and sealed using a suitable Silicone caulk.
+All joints in metal combustion air systems must be secured using corrosion resistant fasteners and sealed using a suitable Silicon caulk or tape.
 The combustion air system MUST be supported by the building structure not the boiler/water heater.